artfulgarfunk/CV/README.md

 My greatest strength is boundless curiosity and slight obsessiveness.
 I read broadly and voraciously, and spent several months learning to code for fun before considering it as a career.
 I have a proven ability to rapidly pick up new concepts and apply them.
 I studied Zoology and find evolution of particular interest, and I love to see the design of code develop from the consistent application of best practices as per the Emergent Design Principle.

 ## Projects
-I have many more projects on the go in a variety of languages and frameworks (Python & Django, JavaScript & React/Node, PHP & Laravel, Ruby & Ruby-on-Rails) Check out my [Github](https://github.com/artfulgarfunk) to see what I'm working on now.
+I have many more projects on the go in a variety of languages and frameworks (Python & Django, JavaScript & React/Node, PHP & Laravel, Ruby & Ruby-on-Rails).
+Check out my [Github](https://github.com/artfulgarfunk) to see what I'm working on now.

 Project | Description | Technologies | Demo
 ------------ | ------------- | ------------- | ------------- |